-Here’s what the companies plan:
+Here’s what select companies showed:

-The new flagship in-wall is the three-way Ci9000 ACE, due in November at $999-each with sealed back box.
+The new flagship in-wall is the three-way Ci9000 ACE, due in November at $999 each with sealed back box.
 It’s the first architectural speaker with KEF’s big-bass, small-enclosure ACE technology.
-The speaker also incorporates UniQ driver array, which consists of a 6.5-inch midrange with coincident-mounted 0.75-inch tweeter, and two 6/5-inch drivers.
+The speaker also incorporates UniQ driver array, which consists of a 6.5-inch midrange with coincident-mounted 0.75-inch tweeter, and two 6.5-inch drivers.
 It’s said to deliver performance that rivals freestanding speaker performance and comes with choice of three grilles, including one that lets customers choose their own grille cloth.